 Since the early 18th century, the rocking chair has been a great way to watch the world go by.
-Originally used in gardens, they started as simple chairs with rockers attached to the bottom.
+Originally used in gardens, they started as simple chairs with curved runners attached to the bottom.
 Since then, rocking chairs have spread around the world, becoming especially popular in the 19th and 20th centuries.

 Nowadays, rocking chairs are available in a wide range of materials, colors, and styles, and when it comes to choosing the best rocking chair, you have a wealth of options.
-In this comprehensive buyer’s guide, we’ll talk you through all the different areas so you can make the right choice.
+In this comprehensive buyer’s guide, we’ll walk you through all the different areas so you can make the right choice.

 Step 1: Is a Rocking Chair the Right Chair for You?